 Thin poster board – use for projects with backgrounds or large cutouts.
 The dial should be set to the poster board.

 Stencil Sheets – Create your own custom stencils with your Cricut!
-I generally have used the cardstock setting for stencil material but if you buy a different brand that is thicker then 6 mil you may to go up on the pressure.
+I generally have used the cardstock setting for stencil material, but if you buy a different brand that is thicker than 6 mil, you may go up on the pressure.

-Sticker paper or tattoo paper – If you are using the print and cut feature, consider doing it on sticker or tattoo paper for a fun project.
+Sticker paper or tattoo paper – If you use the print and cut feature, consider doing it on sticker or tattoo paper for a fun project.
 I like to cut my own planner stickers!
 Use the cardstock setting for these as well with the fine-point blade.

 Vellum – Vellum is just another type of paper that is usually delicate and translucent.
 It works great for any variety of papercrafts.
 For vellum, make sure to set the dial to paper or vinyl.

-Cellophane – Every now and then I find a project I am creating needs a flexible and clear like material – cellophane works great for that and your Cricut can cut it!
+Cellophane – Now and then, I find a project I am creating needs a flexible and clear-like material – cellophane works great for that, and your Cricut can cut it!
 Cellophane will need to be cut at the lightest setting, usually paper or the one dot before it.

-Acetate – Acetate is great because is it thicker than cellophane and works well for a “clear window” in a craft.
-In the course, we create a Shaker Cake Topper that using acetate for the purpose of seeing confetti move!
+Acetate – Acetate is great because it is thicker than cellophane and works well for a “clear window” in a craft.
+In the course, we create a Shaker Cake Topper that uses acetate to see confetti move!

 Deep-cut blade – What Can I Cut?

-For each of the materials below, you will want to set you dial or machine to custom and search the name of the material to set the proper cut pressure.
-If you are using Maker you will be doing this in Design Space already.
+For each of the materials below, you will want to set your dial or machine to custom and search the name of the material to set the proper cut pressure.
+If you are using Maker, you will be doing this in Design Space already.

 Leather – Leather is all the rage right now, especially those snazzy leather earrings!

-Settings: For the materials in this section you will probably select custom for many of them and then specify in Design Space which one you are using on the cut screen.
-Design Space has a setting for most of these options anyways (we will cover settings in more detail later).
+Settings: For the materials in this section, you will probably select custom for many of them and then specify in Design Space which one you are using on the cut screen.
+Design Space has a setting for most of these options anyway (we will cover settings in more detail later).
 Mats: For things like felt and leather, the fabric mat will be best.
-If you are cutting chipboard, glitter cardstock, wood veneer or mat board a standard mat will generally work fine.
-Rubber or magnets may require the strong grip mat.
+If you are cutting chipboard, glitter cardstock, wood veneer, or mat board, a standard mat will generally work fine.
+Rubber or magnets may require a strong grip mat.

 Fabric Blade – What Can I Cut?

-The fabric blade is pretty specific to fabric and you will generally keep the fabric setting in place on the dial or select specific types in Design Space.
-It is said you can cut fabric with the deep and fine point blades, however, to preserve the purpose of the other blades I recommend trying to stick to the fabric blade as often as possible.
+The fabric blade is pretty specific to fabric, and you will generally keep the fabric set in place on the dial or select specific types in Design Space.
+You can cut fabric with the deep and fine point blades; however, to preserve the purpose of the other blades, I recommend trying to stick to the fabric blade as often as possible.